Moydow: Moydow COI Church

-The church was abandoned in 1987, and remains empty.
+The church was abandoned in 1987 and remains empty.

 Catholic church and school

-The Catholic church is located in the cente of the Moydow village and the date stone on the front of the building states 1838.
+The Catholic church is located in the centre of the Moydow village, and the date stone on the front of the building states 1838.
 Moydow and Ardagh are part of the same parish and the parish priest's residence is located in Ardagh.
 A former national school (date stone 1880) is located beside the church.
 The school closed in the 1960s and is currently used as a community center.

 Transport

 Bus Éireann route 466 serves the village on Saturday afternoons only.
-There is no morning journey, so it is not possible to travel into Longford and back on the same day.
+There is no morning journey, so it is not possible to travel to Longford and back on the same day.

 Local townlands

 Aghinaspick, Aughine, Ballinvoher, Barroe, Bawn, Bawn Mountain, Bunalough, Castlerea, Castlerea Mountain, Cloghan, Cloonevit, Cloonker, Cloonmucker, Commock, Curraghmore, Garranboy, Keelogalabaun, Lisgurry, Meeltanagh, Mollyroe, Monascallaghan, Mountjessop, Moydow Glebe, Nappagh, Toneen.

 Census records

 The 1639 Census showed that McGiff was a principal name in Moydow.
 McGiff Cross is still an area of Moydow in Longford.